ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 $ ls --help
 ~~~

-`man` is a command by itself, which is a pager program that reads manuals of commands. `--help` is a built-in option for your command and not all commands implement it. `info` command is another helpful command that is more structured.
-The commands might show different output depending on the manual and information documents.
+`man` is a command by itself, which is a pager program that reads manuals of commands. `--help` is a built-in option for your command and not all commands implement it. `info` command is for of documentation, often found in GNU software.
+It provides more extensive and structured documentation compared to the `man` pages.
+When you run a command followed by `--help`, it typically displays a concise help message that describes the command's basic usage and provides information on available command-line options.
 You can also find the manual pages on the web.

 To clean the terminal for your next command, you should type `clear`.